godotengine/godot-docs/tutorials/3d/introduction_to_3d.rst

 When working with 3D assets, it's always best to work in the correct scale (set your DCC to metric).
-Godot allows scaling post-import and, while this works in most cases, in rare situations it may introduce floating point precision issues (and thus, glitches or artifacts) in delicate areas, such as rendering or physics, so make sure your artists always work in the right scale!
+Godot allows scaling post-import and, while this works in most cases, in rare situations it may introduce floating-point precision issues (and thus, glitches or artifacts) in delicate areas, such as rendering or physics, so make sure your artists always work in the right scale!